aaronvan/logfind/README.md

 2. Open file

 3. Read file one line at a time
-	a.
-Display line being read.
+	- Display line being read.
-	b.
-If keyword is in line --> set flag
+	- If keyword is in line --> set flag
-	c.
-Break
+	- Break

 4. Close file